nhthanh0809/mybiography_src/content/project/object_detection_instance_segmentation/index.md

 	</ul>

 2. The bounding boxes are saved as numpy arrays and accessed later during the instance segmentation process.
-So it's important to follow step 1.
+So it's imperative to follow step 1.